Xander1116/Azure-Compute-and-Networking/README.md

 <img src="https://i.imgur.com/MaIKufJ.png"/>
 </p>

+<h2>Summary</h2>
+<p>This is a walk-through on how to use Microsoft Azure to create Virtual Machines (VMs), it shows step-by-step how to create an Azure account and proceed from that to making Vms in the cloud and logging in remotely.
+The environments used are Azure, Windows 10, and Remote Desktop connection. </p>

 <h2>Azure Compute and Networking - Prerequisites and Installation</h2>

 - laptop (or any device with access to the web)